simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 }
 ```

-Tadaaa, we made it through :)
+Believe it our not, we made it through :)

 ## Still having problems?